SELLING ONLINE IN 2020 – TIPS FOR TRADERS IN IRELAND

 Learn more about trader rights and obligations as well as useful information for doing business online here:europa.eu/youreurope/business.

-- Directive 1995/46/EC on the protection of individuals with regard to the processing of personal data (General Data Protection Regulation – GDPR)
+Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal information and on the free movement of such data (General Data Protection Regulation – GDPR).

 Download and share this material published by the Dublin Chamber of Commerce here: